ag0x00/better-jira-priority-icons/README.md

 # Better Priority Icons

-An alternative set of priority icons for Atlassian Jira or nother issue tracking application.
+An alternative set of priority icons for Atlassian Jira or another issue tracking application.

 ![examples of icons](overview.png "Examples of Icons")